Hexosaminidase: Gene mutations resulting in Tay–Sachs disease

 The most common mutation, which occurs in over 80 percent of Tay–Sachs patients, results from a four base pair addition (TATC) in exon 11 of the Hex A gene.
 This insertion leads to an early stop codon, which causes the Hex A deficiency.

 Children born with Tay–Sachs usually die between two and four years of age from aspiration and pneumonia.
 Tay–Sachs causes cerebral degeneration and blindness.
 Patients also experience flaccid extremities and seizures.
-At this point in time, there has been no cure or effective treatment of Tay–Sachs disease.
+At present there has been no cure or effective treatment of Tay–Sachs disease.

 NAG-thiazoline, NGT, acts as mechanism based inhibitor of hexosaminidase A. In patients with Tay–Sachs disease (misfolded hexosaminidase A), NGT acts as a molecular chaperone by binding in the active site of hexosaminidase A which helps create a properly folded hexosaminidase A. The stable dimer conformation of hexosaminidase A has the ability to leave the endoplasmic reticulum and is directed to the lysosome where it can perform the degradation of GM2 gangliosides.
 The two subunits of hexosaminidase A are shown below: